-- Performance Measurement 1: A draft Tribal engagement plan will be presented to Board members by October 2025 for comments and approval. - Action 2: The Tribal liaison will provide guidance to staff and Board members around the Board's Tribal engagement procedures and processes by July 2026. - Performance Measurement 2: The Tribal liaison will create written guidance and procedures and provide them to staff and Board members by July 2026.
-The liaison will provide training to staff and Board members on this guidance by October 2026. - Action 3: Board staff will provide quarterly updates to Tribal partners that are intentional and meaningful, as identified by the Tribes, by July 2026. - Performance Measurement 3: The Tribal liaison will ask for feedback and direction from Tribal partners, by July 2026.
+- Action 3: The equity and engagement team will create opportunities for Board Members to interact with and build relationships with communities, including community panels at Board meetings, and document a process by January 2027. - Performance Measurement 3: Guidance and process documentation will be created by June 2026.
+Once documents are created, Board Members and staff will be trained by January 2027.
+Equity and engagement staff will facilitate at least three opportunities for Board Members to interact and build relationships with communities by January 2027. - Objective 2.3: Build stronger ties with sovereign Tribes, Tribal organizations, and Tribal communities by January 2026. - Action 1: The Tribal liaison will create a Tribal engagement plan that centers Tribal sovereignty for the Board by January 2026. - Performance Measurement 1: A draft Tribal engagement plan will be presented to Board members by October 2025 for comments and approval. - Action 2: The Tribal liaison will provide guidance to Board Members and staff around the Board's Tribal engagement procedures and processes by July 2026. - Performance Measurement 2: The Tribal liaison will create written guidance and procedures and provide them to Board Members and staff by July 2026.
+The liaison will provide training to Board Members and staff on this guidance by October 2026. - Action 3: Board staff will provide quarterly updates to Tribal partners that are intentional and meaningful, as identified by the Tribes, by July 2026. - Performance Measurement 3: The Tribal liaison will ask for feedback and direction from Tribal partners, by July 2026.

+Goal 3:

-Goal 3: Ensure hiring and professional development activities increase Board and Board staff understanding of equity and anti-racism principles by January 2027.
+Ensure hiring and professional development activities increase Board and Board staff understanding of equity and anti-racism principles by January 2027.

-- Objective 3.1: Provide additional opportunities for candidates from marginalized backgrounds to consider working at the Washington State Board of Health by January 2027. - Action 1: The executive director, or designee, will document at least two new job posting opportunities, beyond traditional avenues, prior to January 2025. - Performance Measurement 1: The deputy director will provide written documentation of new job posting opportunities by January 2025. - Action 2: The executive director, or designee, will research and incorporate recruitment processes and best practices intended to remove biases and promote a representative and inclusive workforce by January 2026. - Performance Measurement 2: The deputy director will document changes to hiring processes and practices by January 2026. - Action 3: The executive director, or designee, will write guidance for hiring managers and panels intended to remove biases and promote equity, including intersectionality on the hiring panel, by January 2027. - Performance Measurement 3: The deputy director will document changes to hiring processes and practices by October 2026. - Objective 3.2: Invest in Board staff professional development and retention by providing equity-centered education and training by January 2027. - Action 1: The equity and engagement manager will provide, or arrange, quarterly training on topics such as: anti-bias, cultural humility, pro-equity and anti-racism, etc. prior to January 2027.
+Objective 3.1: Provide additional opportunities for candidates from marginalized backgrounds to consider working at the Washington State Board of Health by January 2027.

+- Action 1: The executive director, or designee, will document at least two new job posting opportunities, beyond traditional avenues, prior to January 2025. - Performance Measurement 1: The deputy director will provide written documentation of new job posting opportunities by January 2025. - Action 2: The executive director, or designee, will research and incorporate recruitment processes and best practices intended to remove biases and promote a representative and inclusive workforce by January 2026. - Performance Measurement 2: The deputy director will document changes to hiring processes and practices by January 2026. - Action 3: The executive director, or designee, will write guidance for hiring managers and panels intended to remove biases and promote equity, including intersectionality on the hiring panel, by January 2027. - Performance Measurement 3: The deputy director will document changes to hiring processes and practices by October 2026.

+• Objective 3.2: Invest in Board staff professional development and retention by providing equity-centered education and training by January 2027.

-- Performance Measurement 1: The deputy director will set aside funding from the Foundation Public Health Services equity and engagement fund for ongoing training prior to July 2025. - Action 2: The equity and engagement team will provide training for Board members and staff on the Board's approach to engaging with communities, by providing onboarding training and quarterly training to both Board members and staff, prior to January 2027. - Performance Measurement 2: The equity and engagement team will provide learning and growth surveys to assess Board members and staff knowledge on community engagement strategies and change in understanding, at the end of training and professional development opportunities for both Board members and Board staff.
+- Action 1: The equity and engagement manager will provide, or arrange, quarterly training on topics such as: anti-bias, cultural humility, pro-equity and anti-racism, etc. prior to January 2027. - Performance Measurement 1: The deputy director will set aside funding from the Foundation Public Health Services equity and engagement fund for ongoing training prior to July 2025. - Action 2: The equity and engagement team will provide training for Board Members and staff on the Board's approach to engaging with communities, by providing on-boarding training and quarterly training to both Board Members and staff, prior to January 2027. - Performance Measurement 2: The equity and engagement team will provide learning and growth surveys to assess Board Members and staff knowledge on community engagement strategies and change in understanding, at the end of training and professional development opportunities for both Board Members and staff.